 How To Deal With Emotionally Immature Parents

-As we already know, emotionally immature parents are unable to emotionally connect with their kids.
+As we already know, emotionally immature parents cannot emotionally connect with their kids.
 They are renowned for both their mental rigidity and lack of empathy.

-Numerous effects of emotionally immature parents can be seen in the lives of their kids.
-You probably have trouble being self-assured, assertive, and spontaneous if your parents were emotionally immature or even narcissistic.
-You’re trained to feel bad about being an independent person, and you probably experience persistent feelings of unlovability.
+Numerous effects of emotionally immature parents can be seen in their kids’ lives.
+You may have trouble being self-assured, assertive, and spontaneous if your parents are emotionally immature or narcissistic.
+You’re trained to feel bad about being independent, and you probably experience persistent feelings of unlovability.

 It’s important to note that dealing with emotionally immature parents is not always possible.
 Sometimes, depending on their degree of emotional immaturity, cutting off contact is the only choice you have (either temporarily or permanently).
-Only you are capable of making this choice because only you are aware of what is best for you.
+Only you can make this choice because only you know what is best for you.

-These 4 skills will be useful to you if you want or need to deal with them while demonstrating that you’re an independent adult.
+These four skills will be helpful to you if you want or need to deal with them while demonstrating that you’re an independent adult.